 Submitting Feedback for Customers and Prospects

-A key feature of Pendo Feedback is that it enables your customer-facing teams (Support, Sales, etc.) to submit feedback on behalf of your customers and prospects.
+A key feature of Pendo Feedback is that it enables your customer-facing teams (Support, Sales, etc.) to submit feedback on behalf of your visitors and prospects.

 This means all of the feedback is kept in one place and is especially useful if you use Pendo Feedback internally-only.
 It streamlines the process and ensures all your feedback is kept in one centralized database.

-If your team members are using Pendo Feedback as customers, then they'll be submitting feedback from a range of different people but only as themselves.
-This will skew your data significantly as each team member will essentially be an aggregate of many different customers or prospects.
+If your team members are using Pendo Feedback as visitors, then they'll be submitting feedback from a range of different people but only as themselves.
+This will skew your data significantly as each team member will essentially be an aggregate of many different visitors or prospects.

-If, however, they use Pendo Feedback as team users, they can submit feedback on a customer or prospect's behalf and so your data will be accurate and far more useful to you.
+If, however, they use Pendo Feedback as team users, they can submit feedback on a visitor or prospect's behalf and so your data will be accurate and far more useful to you.

 Team users are able to add tags to requests.
 This is a great way of keeping your feedback organized and makes it much easier to analyze when it comes to reporting.

-If your team members are using Pendo Feedback as customer users, they won't be able to add tags.
+If your team members are using Pendo Feedback as visitors, they won't be able to add tags.
 This will make it much harder to analyze your data, and it will end up being a lot more work for your Product team.

 Another great feature that team users have access to is the ability to submit (and see) private requests.
 These are great for making internal requests or project ideas that you don't want to share with your customers.

-If your team members are using Pendo Feedback as customer users, they won't have any visibility of these private requests, or be able to submit requests as private.
+If your team members are using Pendo Feedback as visitors, they won't have any visibility of these private requests, or be able to submit requests as private.
 This means they'll lose out on a lot of internal communication.

-It might be that your internal teams are your customers, in which case adding teams as customers can work quite well.
+It might be that your internal teams are your customers, in which case adding teams as visitors can work quite well.